jedahan/rustboy/development_log.md

 # Thursday

 Most of today was spent doing small cleanups after asking for a code review in #rust-beginners.
 I am a bit hungover.

+# Saturday

+Made good progress today implementing bytecodes:

+    LD HL, d16
+    LD SP, (PC)
+    LDD (HL), A
+    XOR A
+    LDH (PC), A
+    BIT 7, H

+Started by loading what we needed for tetris, then changed the program counter to 0 and now attempting just what is needed for bootstrapping.
+Soon will have to implement drawing graphics :).

+Will probably have to skip audio operations for a little bit, anxious to see the nintendo logo.